-"Well meine crew.
-The men at that gun emplacement on the top of the hill that we saw on our way into the Bay were probably looking for us," Spindler started.
+"Well, meine crew.
+The men at the gun emplacement on the top of that hill were probably looking for us."
+Spindler looked each of his sailors straight in the eye.
 "The Sinn Feinners might be in hiding if the political situation changed after we left Germany.
-Since we've been at sea for two weeks taking the long way here to avoid suspicion a lot could have happened.
+Since we've been at sea for two weeks taking the long way here to avoid suspicion, a lot could have happened.
 But we have our orders.
 We have two options.
 First, we can assume the worst and leave under cover of darkness tonight.
 Or, we can wait another day and hope that we can make contact with the rebels by then."

-First mate Dusselmann was quick to answer.
+First Mate Dusselmann was quick to answer.
 "We've all decided, sir.
 We came all this way to do a job and we should stay another day to get it done."